Botox

 What should I do before treatment?

 Before treatment, Dr. Liu and his staff will ask you about your medical history, including allergies and which medicines you take.
 If you are taking blood thinners, review with your provider if it’s safe to discontinue prior to Botox treatment to reduce the risk of bruising.
-Botox treatment is contraindicated in certain situations; some of these conditions are listed below:
+Botox treatment is contraindicated with some conditions, including but not limited to:

 Does Botox hurt?